pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-If you run this now, you won't see anything.
-This is because we haven't given our Sprite any _costumes_.
+If you run this now, you won’t see anything.
+This is because we haven’t given our Sprite any _costumes_.

 ### Add a costume for the Sprite